 In this game, you are avenging your father’s death.
 In the beginning of the game, you (Ryo Hazuki) witness Lan-Di murder your father, Iwao, in hand-to-hand combat, after Iwao discloses the location of a mythical mirror, the dragon mirror.
 You can practice hand-to-hand combat with your brother as much as you want, and you learn new moves on your journey.
 Many compared the combat to that of Virtua Fighter, which Shenmue creator Yu Suzuki had a hand in.
 The problem is there isn’t enough combat in the first game, but they make up for it in the sequel.
 After many inquiries, you learn that Lan Di is in China, and take a job operating a forklift on the harbor to afford a boat ride to China.

 I still haven’t spoken of the in-game arcade, the “You Arcade,” which features games Yu Suzuki has worked on previously, like Space Harrier and Hang On, which you can actually play.
-To get to your forklift job, you take a bus (yes, Japan loves public transportation).
+To get to your forklift job, you take a bus.
 Operating the forklift is kind of fun, and each day, you’re shipping crates to a different warehouse.
 You receive a paycheck, and can play parlor games like darts on your lunch break.
 The game is so detailed, you can learn the blood types of characters.
 I think it’s part of disc 4, called Shenmue Passport, which is brimming with information.

 Sadly, Shenmue II was not released on Dreamcast in the United States, but it was in Europe, and I remember debating importing it.
 We got Shenmue II on Xbox in the U.S., and there were minor changes that some fans didn’t like.
 I am happy to see Shenmue III got picked up on KickStarter, and the great news is that Sony is the publisher.
 Much as I hate to say it, KickStarter projects without publisher oversight can vanish into thin air.
 Shenmue completely justified my Dreamcast ownership, but I was totally digging the experimental nature of other games for Dreamcast, like Jet Grind Radio and Skies of Arcadia.
 Though trilogies were all the rage at the time of Dreamcast, Yu Suzuki (Shenmue’s creator) has said he has written “11 chapters” of the Shenmue story, and thinks the series should take place over four or five titles.
 The best I can say is, at the time, there was nothing else like Shenmue.